domyrtille/interview_project/README.md

  - we push the image to a public registry, mostly for demo purposes, otherwise it will be pushed on a private repo, either on managed service or internal one

-Last step is to use Anchore/grype tool to analyse the image built for any CVE's.
+Last step is to use Anchore/grype tool to analyse the image built for any CVEs.
 It has been configured so that if any CVEs are at least medium, it will faild the build
-Like that we can work on it and repush on fixed
+Like that we can work on it/patch iit and repush once fixed

 ```bash
 NAME        INSTALLED                 FIXED-IN  VULNERABILITY     SEVERITY